Devansh-Mankad/Devansh-Mankad/README.md

 ## ⚡ Philosophy

-> “I don’t just build projects — I build systems that think, learn, and solve real problems.”
+> “I don’t just build applications — I build intelligent systems that solve real-world problems.”

 ---

+⭐ If you like my work, feel free to explore my repositories!